Philadelphia Workers’ Compensation Claim Lawyers

 Our team is made up of knowledgeable attorneys who are also strong negotiators.
-This is advantageous to our clients as Workers’ Compensation cases are bound to scheduled mediation.
+This is advantageous to our clients as workers’ compensation cases are bound to the scheduled mediation.
 We are led by Jeffrey S. Gross, a certified specialist* with more than two decades of hearing and mediation experience.
 We are thoroughly familiar with all the judges in Philadelphia and surrounding counties, as well as their respective procedures.

 What to Expect at Your Philadelphia Workers Comp Hearing